-Skill Category 5: Communicate Interpersonally by Speaking with Others using memorized words and phrases.
+Skill Category 5: Communicate Interpersonally by Speaking with Others situations in order to progress beyond using memorized words and phrases.
 They need to work on communicating messages effectively, practice listening to the spoken language to increase comprehension, and become comfortable speaking spontaneously.